Texas construction bid project under development at sunrise.

 State agencies need to see proof that you can handle the job.
 This means having all your documentation in order well before a bid is even announced.
 For example, to bid on a materials project with the Texas Department of Transportation (TxDOT), you’ll need to provide a completed materials supplier's questionnaire and other supporting documents.
 Each agency may have slightly different requirements, so it’s smart to create a "bid-ready" digital folder.
 Keep your licenses, insurance certificates, financial statements, and key personnel resumes updated and accessible so you can move quickly when an opportunity arises and satisfy the requirements for bidding.

-Manage Fees and Renewals
+Keeping Track of Fees and Renewals

 Staying on the state’s radar isn’t a one-and-done task.
 It requires a little maintenance, including paying annual fees.
 For instance, it costs $70 each year to maintain your spot on the CMBL.
 This might seem like a small detail, but letting your registration lapse could take you out of the running for a multi-million dollar contract.
 Set calendar reminders for all your important renewal dates—for the CMBL, professional licenses, and any other certifications.
 Paying these small fees on time is a simple but critical part of ensuring your business is always ready to bid.

-Complete the Prequalification Process
+How to Complete the Prequalification Process

 Prequalification is the state’s vetting process.
 It’s how agencies confirm you have the financial stability, equipment, and experience to successfully complete a project.
 According to state regulations, a potential bidder must meet specific criteria to be eligible to bid on a highway improvement contract.
 This process can feel intensive, as it often involves a thorough review of your company’s financial health and project history.
 Instead of viewing it as a hurdle, see it as your chance to formally demonstrate your company’s capabilities and build trust with state procurement officers before you even submit a bid.

-Prepare a Competitive Bid
+How to Prepare a Bid That Wins

 Finding the right project is just the first step.
 Now, you have to prove you’re the right team to build it.
 A winning bid is more than just the lowest number; it’s a clear, comprehensive proposal that shows you understand the project inside and out.
 It communicates professionalism, inspires confidence, and makes the selection committee’s decision easy.
 Think of your bid as your company’s first impression—it needs to be sharp, accurate, and complete.
 This is your chance to tell the story of how you'll bring their vision to life, not just with numbers on a page, but with a solid plan that anticipates challenges and guarantees quality.